2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 • You need regulatory licensing.

-For passive long-term holders, personal taxation may remain more suitable.
+For passive long-term holders with occasional disposals, personal taxation under the 8% rate may remain simpler and more suitable.

 Residency Planning & Relocation